The US$15b jet dilemma facing Boeing’s CEO | Malay Mail

 The “zero-emission” agenda reflects its CEO’s conviction that disruptive technology will play a role in next-generation jets.
 But industry sources say it is no coincidence that such rhetoric also steers Boeing away from launching an interim jet.

-Boeing has emphasised quicker gains from sustainable aviation fuel (SAF).
+Boeing has emphasized quicker gains from sustainable aviation fuel (SAF).
 Any new 757-style jet would feature the ability to run 100 per cent on SAF, people familiar with the plan said.

 While backing the drop-in fuel for technical reasons, Boeing has left itself enough room to argue that a relatively early new plane would still fit the industry’s environmental objectives.